vefunder/protocol-research-review/admin/Dao-proposal/sub-DAOs_proposal.md

 - Curve Research | 10m CRV
 - Curve Risk | 5m CRV
 - Curve Analytics | 5m CRV
-- Dev Tooling | 10m CRV
+- Dev Tools | 10m CRV

 The vests will fund subDAOs for a period of 2 years from Q1 '24 until Q1 '26.

 ## **Abstract**:

 The responsibilities of each subDAO are described in the Specifications section.
 In general, each subDAO will fund its core operations and other teams and projects working within the Curve ecosystem.
 At times there may be a crossover between each subDAO's area of focus, in which case multiple subDAOs may coordinate on funding and project management responsibilities.
-For example, Llama Risk, Curve Research, and Curve Monitor recently worked together to manage a project by Xenophon Labs to conduct research on predicting stablecoin depegs with deliverables being a research paper and API that could be integrated into a risk dashboard (see: [arvix](https://arxiv.org/abs/2306.10612), [github](https://github.com/xenophonlabs/curve-lp-metrics/tree/1a62de3bce4962c2be09676e996ea927fd5714ed), [tweet](https://twitter.com/XenophonLabs/status/1671549347174154242)).
+For example, Llama Risk, Curve Research, and Curve Monitor recently worked together to manage a project by Xenophon Labs, conducting research on predicting stablecoin depegs with deliverables being a research paper and API that could be integrated into a risk dashboard (see: [arvix](https://arxiv.org/abs/2306.10612), [github](https://github.com/xenophonlabs/curve-lp-metrics/tree/1a62de3bce4962c2be09676e996ea927fd5714ed), [tweet](https://twitter.com/XenophonLabs/status/1671549347174154242)).

 Each subDAO will receive a vest to a multisig composed of trusted individuals working in the respective discipline.
 Some of these subDAOs already have a long history working on behalf of the DAO (Curve Research, Curve Risk, and Curve Analytics).
 The Dev Tools subDAO has been recently created, as seen in the [announcement](https://gov.curve.fi/t/introducing-the-dev-tools-subdao/9565).
 The CRV will vest linearly over 365 days from the Community Fund, and the DAO retains the right to cancel the remainder of the vest at any point.
 In case not all funds have been used by Q1 '26, subDAOs agree to either return the remainder to the Curve community fund or roll the remaining funds over to a subsequent round, pending DAO approval.

+Each subDAO is expected to ensure continued accountability to the DAO by being available for feedback and making appropriate transparency efforts.
+Details of subDAO operations, including expenditures, operations, and accomplishments, should be publicly shared on a quarterly basis.

 Each subDAO is responsible for any legal wrapper they require to conduct their operations and handling the IP ownership for any product produced by the subDAO.
-Each subDAO is expected to share quarterly operations updates to ensure continued accountability to the DAO.
+Llama Risk legal counsel, Svetlin, is currently conducting comprehensive research into potential legal structures for subDAOs in several jurisdictions.
+This will cover U.S. legal structures, European legal structures, and offshore jurisdictions.
+The research will delve into the requirements, benefits, and drawbacks of each legal entity and will give an overview and comparison of different legal structures, addressing key aspects such as formation requirements, decision-making, liability and duties of members, and tax implications.

 ## **Motivation**: